AndyWanna/AndyWanna.github.io/_projects/dsd.md

 $$ f(x) = \sum_{i=1}^{N} 0.5 \times x_i + x_i^2 \cos(\frac{x_i - 128}{128})$$ \\
 On a DE1-SoC FPGA board.

-The start of this project involved relatively small hardware/software additionas and optimisation.
+The start of this project involved relatively small hardware/software additions and optimisation.
 The final steps resulted in major latency reduction by adding a custom instruction to the NIOSII softcore processor via a bespoke digital block, including a CORDIC function in hardware.

 Here are some of the optimisation that resulted in the largest speed gains:
 - Custom CORDIC hardware block with optimised iterations/wordlength